 Partner at Redgrave LLP

 Martin T. Tully is a partner at Redgrave LLP in Chicago, with over 25 years of experience representing clients in complex commercial litigation.
-He is nationally recognized for his expertise in electronic discovery, information governance, and data security.
+He is nationally recognized for his knowledge in electronic discovery, information governance, and data security/data privacy.

 Maura R. Grossman, J.D., Ph.D.